🔌 API Cost Calculator

 What is the cheapest way to host an API?

-For low traffic: Serverless (AWS Lambda + API Gateway, Google Cloud Run) can be near-free under free tier limits.
+For low traffic: Serverless (AWS Lambda + API Gateway, Google Cloud Run) can be near-free under free tier limits (1M requests/month free).
 For steady traffic: reserved VMs on DigitalOcean, Hetzner, or Vultr are often 3-5× cheaper than AWS/GCP on-demand.
+Cloudflare Workers at $5/month for 10M requests is compelling for globally distributed APIs — with zero egress fees.
 Always compare reserved instance pricing vs on-demand for predictable workloads.

 How do I reduce API hosting costs?

-Key strategies: (1) Use auto-scaling to pay only for what you use; (2) Enable response compression (60-80% bandwidth savings); (3) Implement caching at CDN and application layer; (4) Use reserved instances for predictable baseline load; (5) Optimize database queries to reduce compute time; (6) Use spot/preemptible instances for batch workloads.
+Key strategies: (1) Use auto-scaling to pay only for what you use; (2) Enable response compression (60-80% bandwidth savings); (3) Implement caching at CDN and application layer; (4) Use reserved instances for predictable baseline load; (5) Optimize database queries to reduce compute time; (6) Switch from AWS S3 to Cloudflare R2 or Backblaze B2 — R2 has zero egress, B2 is 4× cheaper than S3; (7) Consider Hetzner for compute at 3-5× savings vs AWS.

 What is egress pricing and why does it matter?